dc-GAN: Dual-Conditioned GAN for Face Demorphing From a Single Morph: Introduction

 \section{Introduction}

-Morphing, in the biometric literature, refers to the blending of two or more face images to generate a composite image that matches the identities of the images used to create it.
-This matching is with respect to an automated Face Recognition System (FRS).
-Such a composite image, known as a facial morph, can be incorporated into a biometric-based identity document thereby allowing multiple individuals to use the same document.
-This can compromise national security \cite{ref10,ref11}.
-Historically, morphs were created by extracting facial landmarks from face images and then combining the two face images \cite{ref23,ref21,ref50}.
-However, more recently, deep learning models have been remarkably successful in generating high-quality morphs, especially, those based on generative paradigms like diffusion models \cite{ref9} and generative adversarial attacks \cite{ref13,ref14,ref20}.
+Morphing, in the face recognition literature, refers to the blending of two or more face images to generate a composite image that matches the identities represented in the constituent images with respect to a face matcher.
+Such a composite image, known as a facial morph, can be incorporated into a biometric-based identity document, thereby allowing multiple individuals to share the same document.
+This can be used to compromise the security of an application \cite{ref10,ref11}.
+Traditionally, morphs were created by extracting facial landmarks from face images and then combining the two face images \cite{ref23,ref21,ref50}.
+However, more recently, deep learning models have been remarkably successful in generating high-quality morphs, especially those based on generative paradigms like diffusion models \cite{ref9} and generative adversarial networks \cite{ref13,ref14,ref20}.

-Morph Attack Detection (MAD) is essential for retaining the integrity, security and reliability of a biometric system.
-Current MAD techniques can be broadly divided into two categories: i) reference-based differential-image technique \cite{ref16,ref53}, and ii) reference-free single-image techniques \cite{ref18,ref51,ref41}.
-Reference-based methods have two images: the input face image (say, on the passport) and a reference face image (say, the live image of a person acquired at the port of entry).
-Reference-free methods have only one image: the input face image.
-While MAD techniques can reliably flag facial morphs, they do not reveal the images involved in the creation of the morph.
-From a forensic standpoint, it is valuable to recover images of the constituent identities\footnote{The constituent images are referred to as ``bonafides" since in some literature, they are real images of real people.} from a morph flagged by an MAD software.
-This process of extracting constituent face images from a morph image is called face demorphing.
+Morph Attack Detection (MAD) is essential for retaining the integrity, security, and reliability of a biometric system \cite{ref10}.
+Current MAD techniques can be broadly divided into two categories: i) reference-based differential-image techniques \cite{ref16,ref53}, and ii) reference-free single-image techniques \cite{ref18,ref51,ref41}.
+Reference-based methods use two images: the input face image (say, on the passport) and a reference face image (say, the live image of a person acquired at the port of entry).
+Reference-free methods use only one image: the input face image.
+Although MAD techniques can reliably flag facial morphs, they do not reveal the images used to create the morph.
+From a forensic standpoint, it is valuable to recover images of the constituent identities\footnote{The constituent images are sometimes referred to as ``bonafides" (BF) in the literature, since they are real images of real people} from a morph flagged by MAD software.
+This process of extracting constituent face images from a morph image is called demorphing.
 Limited work exists in this field, especially in the reference-free category.
 In this paper, we focus on both reference-based as well as reference-free face demorphing.